alexmrbarreira/gravitational_lensing_SSC/README.md

 - [Barreira, Krause & Schmidt 2018a](https://arxiv.org/abs/1711.07467), *Complete super-sample lensing covariance in the response approach*

 It evaluates the lensing power spectrum covariance matrix including all physical contributions: Gaussian (G), connected non-Gaussian (cNG, up to 1-loop terms) and super-sample covariance (SSC).
-For the G and cNG terms, it assumes the Limber approximation, but for the SSC term it does also a beyond-Limber calculation.
+For the G and cNG terms, it assumes the Limber approximation, but for the SSC term it does also a beyond-Limber full-sky calculation.

 This code was subsequently incorporated into the cosmological likelihood analysis code [CosmoLike](https://github.com/CosmoLike/CosmoCov), and later used in